tdeckers/ps2kbd-controller/README.md

 ## Development notes

 IDE: MPLAB X IDE v5.40
+Typical project location: ~/MPLABXProjects/

-I've been using a couple LEDs on RA6 and RA7 to monitor what's going on.
-In addition, the oscilloscoop was probing RA2 for key events to follow.
-I'll remove some of that code for the final version.
+I've been using a LED on RA6 to monitor what's going on.
+In addition, the oscilloscope was probing RA2 for key events to follow.
+Most of that code has been removed.

 https://microchipdeveloper.com/c:bits-bools-and-bit-fields